2.10 Provisions, contingent liabilities and contingent assets

 The net amount of tax recoverable from, or payable to, the tax authority is included as part of receivables or payables, respectively, in the balance sheet.

-Ministry of Corporate Affairs ("MCA”) had notified the Companies (Indian Accounting Standards) Amendment Rules, 2023 dated 31 March, 2023 to amend the following Ind AS which were effective from 01 April, 2023.
-However, these amendments does not have an impact on Financial Statements and material accounting policy information.
+The Ministry of Corporate Affairs ("MCA”) has notified the Companies (Indian Accounting Standards) Amendment Rules, 2025 to amend the following Ind AS which are effective from effective from 01 April, 2025.
+These amendments do not have a material impact on The Company's financial statements or material accounting policy information.

 3 CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS